Arlington in Gilliam County, Oregon — The American West (Northwest)

 Marker series.
 This marker is included in the Oregon Trail marker series.

 Other nearby markers.
-At least 3 other markers are within 11 miles of this marker, measured as the This Marks the Crossing of the Old Oregon Trail (approx. 7 miles away); Rocks, Sand & Wind (approx. 10.3 miles away); Fourmile Canyon (approx. 10.3 miles away).
+At least 3 other markers are within 11 miles of this marker, measured as the crow flies.
+This Marks the Crossing of the Old Oregon Trail (approx. 7 miles away); Rocks, Sand & Wind (approx. 10.3 miles away); Fourmile Canyon (approx. 10.3 miles away).

 More about this marker.
 The Oregon Trail Kiosk is located at Earl Snell Memorial Park.